sxie21/model_serve_infra/README.md

      ssh -L 9090:localhost:9090 -L 3000:localhost:3000 -L 8080:localhost:8080 username>@hostname -i your_ssh_key.pem
     ```

-5. Start simulator to generating user input and perform load test
+5. Start a simulator to generate user input and perform load test

     and you can view the metrics on Grafana